Search

 At the time of the 1911 Census, Raymond was a lodger of farmer Joseph D. Slater at Manitoba, Canada.
 Raymond was working as a farm labourer and stated that he could read and write.

-On the 2nd of July 1915, in Sewell Camp, Raymond attested into the 45th Battalion (Manitoba) of the Canadian Expeditionary Force.
+On 2nd July 1915, in Sewell Camp, Raymond attested into the 45th Battalion (Manitoba) of the Canadian Expeditionary Force.
 Previously he was part of the 99th M.R. for four months.
 He was a Private with regimental number 425425.
 He had grey eyes, light brown hair and a light complexion.
 At the time of his attestation he was working as an ironsmith.

 Bramshott Camp © Delcampe.net

 At the time of his death he was part of the 27th Company of the Canadian Forestry Corps.
-Raymond’s brother Stanley was killed in France on the 30th August 1918 aged 19.
+Raymond’s brother Stanley was killed in France on 30th August 1918 aged 19.

-Raymond Townsend Gravestone © findagrave.co.uk
+Raymond Townsend Gravestone.

 Raymond Townsend Dorking Cemetery Roll of Honour © CWGC.org